codlark/cls/README.md

 # brikWork
-a scripty board game asset maker. brikWork uses Qt6.0 via PySide6 to generate images.
+brikWork is a scripty asset generator for board games. brikWork turns text based layout files into  assets using Qt6

+Use brikWork to make cards and things for print-n-play games, for testing with Table Top Simulator, or to add a little flair to your favorite table top rpg

+brikWork is still early in development and may change substantially.
+Use the forum on the itch.io page to comment on features and influence development

+Current features
+ - combine text, images, and shapes
+ - styled, unicode compliant text with HTML markup
+ - stronger-than-it-needs-to-be scripting functionality
+ - command line interface
+ - define sizes and location in pixels or inches

+Future features
+ - more shapes and better colors
+ - printer or pdf output
+ - millimeter sizes
+ - vs code plugin for syntax highlighting and generating assets

-Qt6, PySide6, and brikWork are all available under the LGPL, a copy of which is found at the top level of this repository.
+Qt6, PySide6, and brikWork are all available under the LGPL, a copy of which is distributed with this app

-Currently this is just a placeholder until brikWork 0.1 is done and uploaded to here and itch.io